stennety/mywebsite/_posts/2015-08-17-split-configuration-and-code.md

 ---
-layout: post
+layout: "post"
-title: Split configuration and code
+title: "Split configuration and code"
 ---

 Applications needs configuration depends on the environment, e.g. the credentials of a database.
 Lets have a look at different approaches solving this requirement, their pros and cons.